Vallevard/c-programming-tutorial/variables.rst

 ===============
 Local vs Global
 ===============
-When a variable is created within a :doc:`function`, the variable can only be called from there.
+When a variable is created within a :doc:`functions`, the variable can only be called from there.
 Any attempt to use it outside of the function, such as in another function, will throw up an error.
 This is a local variable.

 Global variables are defined outside of a function, and can be accessed throughout the program.
 Multiple functions for example are able to call and modify the value of the variable.